 The unification of the simulation results from the microsimulation with the macrosimulation requires a manipulation of the simulation tools (algorithm, boundary layer calculation, insertion of an empirical or calculated model), because due to the scale differences (small-scale wires in the mesh with about 1mm diameter/ large-scale WT wake with up to 2km length) no resolution of the wire mesh in the macro model is possible.

-Within the project, the macroscopic calculation model for one type of wind turbine is developed as an example, since no high-resolution calculation models exist for the wake of wind turbines.
+Development of a measuring system: Within the project, the macroscopic calculation model for one type of wind turbine is developed as an example, since no high-resolution calculation models exist for the wake of wind turbines.

 In order to assess how fine the meshing of the calculation model must be for the macrosimulation, a measurement system is being developed that analyses turbulence variables in the wake of a wind turbine.